Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Our Approach

-The left term incentivizes the agent to optimize the compactness of the assembly, while the right term ensures that the object is not dropped mid-air.
-It depends on the height \(d_\text{drop}\) during the release.
+The first three summation terms incentivize the agent to optimize the spatial compactness of the assembly, while the last term ensures that the object is not dropped mid-air.
+It depends on the height \(d_\text{h}\) during the release.
+For the closeness terms, the hyperbolic tangent ensures precise placement through a higher slope in the proximity of neighboring objects and reference lines, while larger distances \(d_{\text{o/l}}\) receive less importance through a smaller slope.
+To ensure a proper alignment, we deem the closeness to reference lines twice as important as that to placed objects.